 |Estimated Nutrient Content|

 |Calorie Weighted Basis||23%||21%||57%|

 The first ingredient in this dog food is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 The second ingredient includes corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider corn a preferred component in any dog food.

-The third ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The third ingredient lists pork by-products, slaughterhouse waste.
+This is what’s left of a slaughtered pig after all the prime cuts have been removed.

 From here, the list goes on to include a number of other items.